signl4/docs/integrations/netdata/netdata.md

 ## How to Integrate

-The integration of SIGNL4 with Netdata is straightforward.
-This is how it works.
+Integrating SIGNL4 with Netdata is straightforward.
+Here’s how it works.

 ### Web UI

-In your Netdata web portal go to Settings -> Alerts & Notifications.
-Add a new.
-Add a new configuration (Acc configuration) and select SIGNL4 here.
-In the apprwring SIGNL4 dialog box you just enter your SIGNL4 team or integration secret and seve the configuration.
+In the Netdata web portal, go to Settings -> Alerts & Notifications.
+Add a new configuration and select SIGNL4.
+In the displayed SIGNL4 dialog, simply enter your SIGNL4 team or integration secret and save the configuration.

 ### Terminal

-Alternatively you can also do the configuration using your terminal where the Netdata Agent is running.
+Alternatively, you can configure the integration from the terminal on the system where the Netdata Agent is running.

 #### Configuration Options

-The following options can be defined for this notification
+The following options can be defined for this notification.

 | Option | Description | Default | Required |
 | -- | -- | -- | -- |